TRAVELLER Travel Insurance

 conditions/disease (include aspirin)

-conditions/disease (include asthma)
+conditions/disease (including asthma)

 (controlled by medication or diet)

-(also known as high blood pressure, count this condition if you
+(also known as high blood pressure)

 (gastro-esophageal reflux disease)